niklasprobul/viral_chatbot/README.md

 ## Controls
 The chatbot can be controled by the admint (set by admin_id) in a private chat.
 The control panel is generated based on the provided moods and locations.
 ```
 [ Mood Block ]       // select current mood (1 required)
 [ Location Block]    // select current location (1 required)
 [ Pause / Resume ]   // pause / resume the chatbot (starts in pause)
 [ Send Maya ]        // type message that is sent in the maya channel
 [ Send Special ]     // type message that is sent as the 'special user' in the chat
-[ Send donation ]    // type name, then type amount sent as donation with random text
+[ Send Donation ]    // type name, then type amount sent as donation with random text
 [ Burst Subs ]       // type number (can be negative) that is added to the subscriber count
 [ Burst Viewers ]    // type number (can be negative) that is added to the viewer count
 [ Spam ]             // type message that is spammed in varied forms in the chat for 20 ticks
-[ Reload Config ] // Reloads configs
+[ Reload Config ]    // Reloads configs (doesnt really work, sorry)
 [ Init Leaderboard ] // Starts a new leaderboard in the respective channel
 [ Refresh Board ]    // Manually refresh leaderboard (automativally once per minute)
-[ Hype - ] Slows all chats and donations by 20%
+[ Hype - ]           // Slows all chats and donations by 20%
-[ Hype + ] Speeds up all chats and donations by 20% (up to 500%)
+[ Hype + ]           // Speeds up all chats and donations by 20% (up to 500%)
 ```

 ## Config